wpultz/webpack-demo/README.md

 * the `start:dev` script where the `--hot` flag is added to starting the dev server and the entries in the webpack config.
-* the inclusion of different entries if the it is a production build.
+* the inclusion of different entries if it is a production build.

 ## react-bootstrap

 Branch `react-boostrap` illustrates how to add react-bootstrap to your react appication.
 Points of interest are :

-* The extra loaders specified in the webpack config to handle fonts, svgs, and images.
+* The extra loaders specified in the [webpack config](webpack.config.js) to handle fonts, svgs, and images.
 * In [app1](src/app1/containers/Main.js) where the bootstrap stylesheet and Button component are imported.